Meet the Chef — Christopher Walker Jr.

 Southern Roots and Early Inspiration

-Born in Augusta, Georgia, Chef Christopher Walker Jr. was shaped by the warmth of a Southern kitchen and the guidance of his father, Christopher Walker Sr., and his grandfather, Willie Walker, a French-trained Head Chef.
-Surrounded by family gatherings and classic Southern dishes, he learned early that food was legacy and love.
-Afternoons spent watching his father work the grill and speaking with guests at Longhorn Steakhouse sparked his passion; by the time he was ten, he knew he wanted to become a world-renowned chef, even drafting his first restaurant concept in sixth grade.
+I was born in Augusta, Georgia, shaped by the warmth of a Southern kitchen and guided by my father, Christopher Walker Sr., and my grandfather, Willie Walker, a French-trained Head Chef.
+Surrounded by family gatherings and classic Southern dishes, I learned early that food was legacy and love.
+Afternoons spent watching my father work the grill and talk with guests at LongHorn Steakhouse sparked something in me; by the time I was ten, I knew I wanted to become a world-renowned chef.
+In sixth grade, I even drafted my first restaurant concept.

 Expanding Horizons and Scholarly Growth

-Summers in Linden, New Jersey, introduced him to diverse Northeastern flavors, teaching him to see cuisine through the lens of culture and environment.
-Later, in Urbana-Champaign, Illinois, he immersed himself in global perspectives and earned his first kitchen position at fifteen, becoming the youngest chef at the Urbana Country Club.
-At Morehouse College, he studied Philosophy and Africana Studies, shaping his belief that food is an expression of identity and history.
-There, he developed Afro Eats, a fine dining concept honoring the culinary influence of the African Diaspora.
+Summers in Linden, New Jersey, introduced me to diverse Northeastern flavors and taught me to see cuisine through the lens of culture and environment.
+Later, in Urbana-Champaign, Illinois, I immersed myself in global perspectives and earned my first kitchen position at fifteen, becoming the youngest chef at the Urbana Country Club.
+I then went on to attend Morehouse College, where I studied Philosophy and Africana Studies.
+Here is where my belief that food is an expression of identity and history took shape.
+During that time, I developed Afro Eats, a fine dining concept honoring the culinary influence of the African Diaspora.

 Professional Rise and Future Vision

-Christopher’s leadership flourished at Park Tavern in Atlanta, where he advanced to Kitchen Lead while completing his degree, and now at Brasserie Lundi, working under Michelin-trained French chefs.
-Influenced by icons like Anthony Bourdain, Paul Prudhomme, and Patrick Clark, he blends Southern soul with French technique and thoughtful storytelling.
-Through his platform, Seasoned Thoughts, he explores the cultural meaning behind every plate, merging critique with reflection.
-This project, he says, is for his late father—the man who taught him that “the only way to eat a steak is medium rare.”
-It’s also for his ancestors, his village, and every hand that stirred before him.
+My leadership grew at Park Tavern in Atlanta, where I advanced to Kitchen Lead while completing my degree, and continues now at Brasserie Lundi, working under Michelin-trained French chefs.
+Influenced by figures like Anthony Bourdain, Paul Prudhomme, and Patrick Clark, I blend Southern soul with French technique and thoughtful storytelling.
+Through my platform, Seasoned Thoughts, I explore the cultural meaning behind every plate, merging critique with reflection.
+This project is for my late father—the man who taught me that “the only way to eat a steak is medium rare.”
+It’s also for my ancestors, my village, and every hand that stirred before me.

 “To know where you are going, you must understand where you have been.”